IMIO/gha/README.md

 ## rundeck-notify

-call a rundeck job and notify via a mattermost webhook
+call a rundeck job and optionally notify via a mattermost webhook

 ### Inputs